Hiring BVI watertoys: best places to use them

 Look after our coral

-Please don’t feed the fish at any location, even if you see others doing it.
-Among many reasons, feeding the fish deters them from eating the algae off the coral.
+When you’re out using your yacht watertoys, please don’t feed the fish at any location, even if you see others doing it.
+Among many reasons, feeding the fish detours them from eating the algae off the coral.
 The algae will eventually suffocate the coral and the coral dies.
 Our ecosystems are so fragile and everything is interconnected so please refrain from doing this – not to mention cheerios, bread and popcorn.
 They are not high on the list of nutritious food for fish.